 One requirement for having an LLC in Michigan is to appoint a Michigan resident agent (called a registered agent in many states).
 The resident agent is a party physically located in the state of Michigan who will receive important notices and service of process (which means accepting papers that start a lawsuit) on behalf of the LLC.

-The main requirements to be a Michigan resident agent are that they are an adult and be at a physical address during normal business hours.
+The main requirements for a Michigan resident agent are that they are an adult and be at a physical address during normal business hours.

 A different mailing address can be added should you not want correspondence from the state going to the registered office address.